 “You have to take the bad with the good.”
 How many times have you heard this mantra, and how often has it rung true?
 It’s certainly true with online teaching.
 For countless weeks, and sometimes months, we teachers do our best to build our customer base, trying to gain popularity in a sea of qualified teachers.
 When we finally do gain popularity, we’re faced with the unpleasantness of denying classes for faithful students.
-How do we keep our personal lives intact while providing our students with what they need?
+How do we keep our personal lives intact and saying no while providing our students with what they need?

 Change Your Mindset!

-Teachers often feel guilty any time we are forced to deny requests from students.
+Teachers often feel guilty at any time we are forced to deny requests from students.
 By nature, teachers give of their time, even when they don’t get paid for it.
 Naturally, we feel guilty when we have to say no to anyone.
 We have to get out of that mindset.
-Not only is our time precious, we are precious too!
+Not only is our time precious, but we are also precious too!
 We deserve a day (or several) off.
 We have to be in a good state of mind to be able to help others.
 If we don’t feel rested and happy, there’s no possible way we can be of good service to anyone else.
 It’s better to decline a request than have to cancel and incur a penalty later on.

 The Mechanism Behind Booking Requests

 Schools like VIPKid provide automated functions for both teachers and customers.
-As you can imagine, parents get busy, and aren’t always free when the free-for-all “frenzy” time arrives on Mondays in Beijing.
+As you can imagine, parents get busy and aren’t always free when the free-for-all “frenzy” time arrives on Mondays in Beijing.
 Early booking requests are a way to help the parents automatically book slots with their favorite teachers, at times that are convenient for them.

 VIPKid allows parents to request slots you haven’t opened.
 This helps teachers figure out which time slots would be most likely to fill.
 If we see a pattern of booking requests during a certain time, perhaps this will help us to make more money by allowing us to change our behavior according to the desired schedule of parents.
 Booking requests are by no means mandatory!
 They are simply friendly suggestions to help both parents and teachers communicate.